- PJW Venables, MA, MB BChir, MD, FRCP

 ●We perform the following laboratory tests, which support the diagnosis if positive and/or elevated:

-•Erythrocyte sedimentation rate (ESR) and serum C-reactive protein (CRP) levels – Both the ESR and CRP are typically elevated in RA.
+•Erythrocyte sedimentation rate (ESR) and serum C-reactive protein (CRP) – Both the ESR and CRP are typically elevated in RA.
+These may also be repeated subsequent to the initial evaluation and diagnosis for assessment and monitoring of systemic inflammation, as indicated, over the course of disease.
 (See "Biologic markers in the diagnosis and assessment of rheumatoid arthritis", section on 'Erythrocyte sedimentation rate' and "Biologic markers in the diagnosis and assessment of rheumatoid arthritis", section on 'C-reactive protein'.)

 ●We perform the following testing in all patients, which may be helpful in the differential diagnosis of RA and as baseline testing for monitoring of disease activity or progression and medication safety:

 •Antinuclear antibody (ANA) testing – A negative ANA helps exclude SLE and other systemic rheumatic diseases; the ANA may be positive in up to one-third of patients with RA.
 In patients with a positive ANA, anti-double stranded DNA and anti-Smith antibody testing should also be performed; these antibodies have high specificity for SLE.
 (See "Measurement and clinical significance of antinuclear antibodies".)